 The 3 Most Important Thyroid Nutrient Tests

-Recommended Test: I recommend testing for vitamin D deficiency with the Vitamin D 25-Hydroxyvitamin or 25(OH)D test, then retesting within 3 months once you start supplementing to make sure that you are getting enough, but not too much.
+Recommended Test: I recommend testing for vitamin D deficiency with the Vitamin D 25-Hydroxyvitamin or 25(OH)D test, then retesting within three months once you start supplementing, to make sure that you are getting enough, but not too much.
 In contrast to most vitamins which are water-soluble and are excreted by the body in excess, vitamin D is fat-soluble and can build up.

 Understanding Your Results: Vitamin D levels should be between 60 and 80 ng/mL for optimal thyroid receptor and immune system function.